backendkolawole/drf-taskmanager-api/README.md

 }
 ```

-**POST /api/accounts/email/change**
+**POST [project_url]/email/change**

-Call this endpoint to send a notification email to the previous email address
-and a confirmation email to the new email address.
-Similar to signup and
+Call this endpoint to send a notification email to the previous email address and a confirmation email to the new email address.
-password reset verification, the email change email templates are found in
-`authemail/templates/authemail`.
-Override the default templates by placing
-your similarly-named templates in `your_app/templates/authemail`.

 - HTTP Header